Psalm 31: Contemporary

 Contemporary compositions which incorporate verses from Psalm 31 include "Two Sacred Songs" (1964) for voice and piano by Robert Starer, "In Thee O Lord Do I Put My Trust" (1964) by Jan Bender, and "Blessed be the Lord" (1973), an introit and anthem by Nancy Lupo.

 In the 21st century, the hymn "Weite Räume meinen Füßen" is based on verse 8b which it uses as a refrain.
 Nobuaki Izawa set "Illumina faciem tuam" as a four-part motet, published in 2016.
 The Salisbury Cathedral Choir sang Psalm 31, with music composed by Walter Alcock, Richard Shephard, and Charles Frederick South, for a 2012 recording.
 The Psalms Project released its musical composition of Psalm 31 on the fourth volume of its album series in 2019.

 Text

 The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
 Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.
+(Note: A 1917 translation directly from Hebrew to English by the Jewish Publication Society can be found here or here, and an 1844 translation directly from the Septuagint by L. C. L. Brenton can be found here.
+Both translations are in the public domain.)
 In the Septuagint, this psalm is numbered Psalm 30.